Astros vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .313 with a double, two home runs, three walks and four RBI.
+- Turner has picked up at least one hit in three games in a row.
+In his last five games he is hitting .353 with a double, two home runs, a walk and four RBI.

 Turner Recent Games